How Can Breast Reduction Improve My Health and My Life?

 What Can I Expect in Recovery After Breast Reduction Surgery?

 Most patients find the recovery from the procedure to be easier than they expected.
 Most women return home later in the day of the procedure to recover.
-We recommend that you arrange for a trusted adult to drive you home and to remain with you for the first day.
+We recommend that you arrange for a trusted adult to drive you home and remain with you for the first day.

 To improve your comfort during recovery, we use a long-lasting anesthetic and provide pain medication.
 We suggest that you rest during the first few days after the procedure.